arangodb/docs-hugo/site/content/3.12/data-science/arangographml/getting-started.md

 1. Describe which data points should be included in the Training Job.
 2. Pass the Training Specification to the Training Service.

-See below for the different components of the Training Specification.
+See below for the different components of the Training Specification:

 - `database_name`: The database name the source data is in.
 - `project_name`: The top-level project to which all the experiments will link back.